cfw-guide/cemu.cfw.guide/_pages/en_US/online-play.md

 ### Using dumpling

 1. Open the Homebrew Channel again
-1. Launch MochaCFW if it's not already running
+1. Run Haxchi or MochaCFW
 1. Run `dumpling.elf`
 1. Select `Account Data` using the **(A)** button
 1. Select `Friends List` using the **(A)** button